By integrating your email marketing with the right CRM, you can drastically improve your ROI when it comes to email marketing.

 Plus it’s not a secret that out of all marketing strategies, email marketing has the best ROI.
-According to a recent study by Adobe, they found that in some cases a single dollar spent on email marketing can yield a return of $40-$50.
+Studies have found that in some cases, a single dollar spent on email marketing can yield a return of $40-$50.
 However, while this isn’t a guaranteed fact, lawyers who use email marketing effectively can definitely achieve the same results.
 But what does that mean?
 How can you make sure that you are getting the most out of your email marketing strategy?
 The simplest answer is to pair your email marketing strategy with a CRM (Customer Relationship Management tool).

 When you integrate a CRM with your email marketing you will essentially be taking your efforts to the next level.
 But sadly many lawyers don’t take advantage of this simple, yet invaluable resource.
 Maybe that’s due to the fact that they don’t know how to connect their CRM and email marketing platforms, they might not know how to find such a resource or that these tools even exist.

 But if you really want to scale your law firm or simply boost your bottom line and get more clients then here are several reasons why using a CRM that works with your email marketing software is a must.

 Emails are an integral part of the journey that someone will take from an initial website visitor to paying client.
 Even if an email does not immediately convert them to a client, it still moves them further down the sales pipeline and closer towards that end goal.
 If you’re not using a CRM with your email marketing software, you won’t be able to see the impact that your emails are having on the process.